Is Garden Grove, CA a safe place to live or visit?

 Garden Grove has a crime index score of 19 out of 100, meaning that it is only safer than 19% of US Cities.
 That sounds bad, but what does that mean for crime on the ground in Garden Grove, California?

 It is also very close to Anaheim, a city that we analyzed in this article.
 Our team also examined the crime rates and the best and worst neighbourhoods in other Californian cities, like Santa Rosa, Escondido, and Huntington Beach.
+And, of course, if you’re hunting for a big, safe city in California, San Diego is worth a look.

 The rate of violent crime in the city is 2.98, which is lower than the violent crime rate in California overall at 4.40.
 According to the National Institute of Justice, violent crime includes rapes, sexual assault, robbery, assault, and murder.
 This means that, on average, you will be less likely to become the victim of a violent crime in Garden Grove than you would be in California at large.
 However, this isn’t the whole story.